 For dinner I had their fish n chips, doesn’t sound too adventurous but most places on the British coast are famous for fish n chips so I always love to try it.
 And it was sold to me when the waiter explained their homemade batter is soaked in local ale from Shepherd Neame in Faversham.

 That concludes my ideas for outdoor activities Kent!
 I would love to know what you think, and if this has inspired you to Visit Kent?
-Maybe a daytrip from London?
-Please let me know what you think, or any further activities in the comments below.
-Happy travels!

 This article was supported by the Visit Kent but as always, the opinions and photos in the article are all my own, and as you can see I loved all the activities I did in Kent.